pingcap/docs-cn/v2.1/reference/tools/tidb-binlog/reparo.md

 # while the SQL statement is not executed.
 # If it is set to "mysql", you need to configure `host`, `port`, `user` and `password` in [dest-db].
 dest-type = "mysql"

+# The number of SQL statements in a transaction that is output to the downstream database (`20` by default).
+txn-batch = 20

+# The number of concurrencies in the downstream for the replication process (`16` by default).
+A higher value indicates a better throughput for the replication.
+worker-count = 16

 # Safe-mode configuration
 # Value: "true"/"false" ("false" by default)